Updated: 05/06/2014 8:10 AM

 By: Jennie Olson

-Three women who disappeared in Cleveland a decade ago were found safe Monday, and police arrested three brothers accused of holding the victims against their will.
+Three women who disappeared in Cleveland a decade ago were found safe on May 6, 2013, and police arrested three brothers accused of holding the victims against their will.
 A timeline of key events in the case:

 - Aug.
 23, 2002: Michelle Knight, 20, vanishes.
 She was last seen at a cousin's house near Lorain Avenue and West 106th Street.